What is the KDE+ method?

 Dens_Point - density of points within the cluster per 100 m

-Str_Dens2 = Strength*Dens_point^2 (collective strength) - a measure of collective importance of a cluster; this measure represents the collective risk
+Str_Dens2 = Strength*Dens_point^2 (collective risk) - a measure of collective importance of a cluster

 GStr - global strength - suitable for reducing the false alarm rate, possible miss of less important clusters

-Should I use strength or collective strength to order resulting clusters?
+Should I use strength or collective risk to order resulting clusters?

 Ordering according to the cluster strength: 4, 2, 3, 1 (2 has greater individual risk than 3, because 3 has greater exposure).

-Ordering according to the collective strength of a cluster: 4, 3, 2, 1 (3 has greater collective risk than 2, because there are fewer traffic crashes on 2 than on 3).
+Ordering according to the collective risk of a cluster: 4, 3, 2, 1 (3 has greater collective risk than 2, because there are fewer traffic crashes on 2 than on 3).

 Recommendations and restrictions